Legal Fight Over Trump's Financial Records Grinds On Even As Tax Details Spill Out

 Gerson noted that Vance has cited a number of media reports detailing potential crimes and other alleged misconduct by Trump or his businesses, and the latest report could be added to that list.

-But one thing appears clear: neither case is likely to be resolved before the election.
+One thing appears clear: Neither case is likely to be resolved before the election.
 The losing side is likely to appeal to the Supreme Court.

 "Do I think that there will be continued and protracted appeals in this case?
 Absolutely," Gerson said.
 "That's the Trump strategy."

-But he also notes that the Vance investigation goes on and "looms big and bold in the future for Donald Trump, whenever his term ends."
+He also notes that the Vance investigation goes on and "looms big and bold in the future for Donald Trump, whenever his term ends."